miker704/Strife/patches2.md

     - Switched From Class Based Component for User Settings to a Function Component.
     - ReStyled Edit User Avatar modal.
     - Re-Modeled Edit User Avatar modal.
+    - Edit User Avatar modal is now more inline to the actual discords version.

 ## Backend Changes